ARazak200/ARazak200.github.io/README.md

 	- 2X2 grid
 		-  Each grid has a title, a little introduction and a emmded code of the strava activity.

+# Acknowledgement
+- Most research was from public form.
+- CSS is from w3schools and some internal CSS helped by a university friend.